jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

 1. Script on Teaching Pendant
 2. ssh to the teaching pendant
 3. Script on the Navigation Platform and use a wireless stick to set up a private WAN
-4. SanDisk Wireless Stick, need an app on my computer
+4. SanDisk Wireless Stick, need an App on my computer